christianwach/civicrm-wp-member-sync/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Keep WordPress users in sync with CiviCRM memberships by granting either a role or capabilities to users with that membership.
+Keep WordPress Users in sync with CiviCRM Memberships by granting either a Role or Capabilities to Users with that Membership.

 == Description ==

-CiviCRM WordPress Member Sync keeps a WordPress user in sync with a CiviCRM membership by granting either a role or capabilities to a WordPress user who has that membership.
+CiviCRM WordPress Member Sync keeps a WordPress User in sync with a CiviCRM Membership by granting either a Role or Capabilities to a WordPress User who has that Membership.

-This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the membership types and status rules that you set up in this plugin's settings.
+This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the Membership Types and status rules that you set up in this plugin's settings.
 CiviCRM WordPress Member Sync is compatible with both "[Members](https://wordpress.org/plugins/members/)" and "[Groups](https://wordpress.org/plugins/groups/)" for managing members-only content in WordPress.
 See the Installation section for details.

 ### Requirements